claudiob/pypeton/README.markdown

         CUMULUS_USE_SERVICENET   = False
         STATIC_URL               = ""

-At this point, run `./syn staging` to set up a database for the staging server (which, for now, is on the same development machine).
+At this point, run `python manage.py sync staging` to set up a database for the staging server (which, for now, is on the same development machine).
 Since it's a staging server, an admin/admin user will not be created automatically, but prompted, in order to use a valid password.

-Then run `./ser staging` to run the server with the staging settings.
+Then run `python manage.py server staging` to run the server with the staging settings.
 All the pictures will then be uploaded to the CDN and not to any local folder.

 It is also possible to batch upload all the pictures loaded so far in the development machine onto the CDN server that serves the staging environment by running:

-    ./upl staging
+    python manage.py upload staging